 There is no shortage of fall foliage in Central MN, and the number of ways to see it are endless!
 Of course, Quarry Park and Nature Preserve offers unique views of the pretty pallet in the sky, with reflections twinkling in the clear waters of granite quarries.
 It’s a sight to behold!
 Want to mix it up?
 Try checking out the colors along the banks of the Mississippi River – from a canoe!
 Clear Waters Outfitting is still offering paddle trips through the fall which allow you to get a unique perspective on the fall colors from atop the water’s surface.
 Are you the type of person who needs a destination for you fall hike?
 The Stella Maris Chapel Trail at St. John’s University winds around the shores of Lake Sagatagan, ending at a tiny chapel tucked into the woods like a secret.
 Your Instagram will thank you for this one, trust us.

 Cool weather cravings

 There are just some kinds of food and drinks that make us think fall.
 Fall means apples, and apples mean Milk and Honey Ciders!
-Hard cider in a beautifully scenic rural taphouse in the rolling hills of St. Joseph, what could be more fall?
-When the temps drop, we think comfort food, and there’s nothing quite like the home-cooking comforts of stew, mashed potatoes, and seafood chowder from Olde Brick House.
-Fall is the season for Oktoberfest, after all, and we crave nothing more than a frothy pint of beer and a giant warm pretzel with beer-cheese dip from either Granite City Food and Brewery or Crooked Pint Ale House.
-And when you need to cap it off with a sweet treat, what could be better than a warm homemade pie from Kay’s Kitchen (except maybe some caramel apple fritter bread from Clearwater Travel Plaza, or at least a tie).
+Hard cider in a beautifully scenic rural taphouse in the rolling hills of St. Joseph with a massive patio, what could be more fall?
+When the temps drop, we think comfort food, and there’s nothing quite like the home-cooking comforts of stew, mashed potatoes, and seafood chowder on the patio Olde Brick House.
+Fall is the season for Oktoberfest, after all, and we crave nothing more than a frothy pint of beer on the patio and a giant warm pretzel with beer-cheese dip from Granite City Food and Brewery.
+And when you need to cap it off with a sweet treat, what could be better than a warm homemade pie to go from Kay’s Kitchen (except maybe some caramel apple fritter bread from Clearwater Travel Plaza, or at least a tie).